-2015 Performance Goals
+2016 Performance Goals

-The Compensation Committee adopted the performance goals for the 2015 annual incentive cash award following a review of our annual business plan and budget for the year.
-The Compensation Committee assigned each goal a weight of relative importance, as discussed below.
-The following were the annual incentive cash award performance goals for 2015:
+The Compensation Committee adopted the performance goals for the 2016 annual incentive cash award following a review of our annual business plan and budget for the year.
+The Compensation Committee assigned each goal a weight of relative importance.
+The following were the annual incentive cash award performance goals for 2016: